rothsandro/eleventy-notes/Writing Notes.md

 This is a note in a subfolder.
 ```

 It's up to you how you organize your notes.
 You can create as many folders as you want or use a flat structure.
-We recommend using a flat structure for your personal notes and [[Features/Tags|Tags]] them.
+We recommend using a flat structure for your personal notes and [[Features/Tags|Tags]] to organize them.